 These comments can be viewed during the consensus completion process, to help inform completion of the Final Decision fields.

 Save and Complete

 Press Save periodically to save your consensus.
 Once you've resolved all the conflicts in the Data extraction and Quality assessment tabs and you're happy with the state of the data, press Complete.
-Once you have completed consensus, you can still edit the data if you are a reviewer by clicking the Edit link next to your name and the status of your progress as a reviewer, and the study will move back to the In progress section.
-If you are the consensus reviewer, you can click Edit and the study will move back to the Consensus required section.
+Once you have completed consensus, you can still edit the data if you are a reviewer by clicking the Edit link next to your name and the status of your progress as a reviewer, and the study will move back to the Consensus required section.
+If you are the consensus reviewer, you can click Edit to make further changes if needed.